 Your outdoor pool is likely a source of pride in your home.
 It provides a setting for fun family memories and shows the outside world that your property is luxurious and elite.
-It may come as a surprise, then, that pool maintenance is one of the most neglected areas of property upkeep by Plano homeowners.
+It may come as a surprise that pool maintenance is one of the most neglected areas of property upkeep by Plano homeowners.
 Unfortunately, even the best-maintained plaster in a pool will begin to deteriorate over time.
 Around 10 years is the maximum amount of time you can expect the pool’s plaster surface to effectively do its job before it needs replastering.
-A good pool plastering contractor in Plano will show you the different plaster grades and which ones last the longest.
+A good pool plastering contractor in Plano will show you the different plaster grades and which ones will last the longest.

-Due to the very nature of an outdoor pool, it is continuously exposed to the elements.
+Due to the very nature of an outdoor pool, it’s continuously exposed to the elements.
 Direct sunlight, our scorching Texas climate, and permanent moisture contribute to the deterioration of a pool’s surface.
 Cracks can gradually appear in your pool’s plaster over time due to changing temperatures, inadequate steel placement, weak gunite, or slope creep.
 Whether the damages are minor and easily ignored, or larger and becoming unsightly, they can be more than just a visual issue.

 Your plaster serves a vital role in your pool’s structure, protecting the concrete underneath from water damage.
 If moisture reaches the concrete layer under your pool, your pool’s structural integrity can be compromised.
-This can lead to more significant problems that will be more expensive to fix.
-Save yourself stress and money in the long run by having maintenance checks performed on your pool.
-And be sure to call a professional pool plastering company in Plano, Texas, as soon as you spot any signs of a problem in your pool’s plaster.
+This can lead to significant problems that will be more expensive to fix.
+Save yourself stress and money in the long run by having maintenance checks performed on your pool and be sure to call a professional pool plastering company in Plano, Texas, as soon as you spot any signs of a problem in your pool’s plaster.